Yuheng-Lu/CSCI-GA-2565-Final-Project/README.md

 ### Embedding Generation

 To generate the word embeddings for the SpoilerNet model, run the embedding generation code block in the `notebooks/model_implementation.ipynb` notebook.
 This will generate the necessary files in the `static/` directory.
 Since the size of the embedding file is too large to be uploaded to GitHub, I did not include it in the repository.
-You may download it following this Google drive link: [embedding_matrix.pth](https://drive.google.com/file/d/1NRp7pmJW6r1hOwmwd28eyDGKhx6cMdne/view?usp=sharing) (NYU email required).
+You may download it following this Google drive link: [embedding_matrix.pth](https://drive.google.com/file/d/1T-fWDo_qQmKT4O2DjbBImsCo80nQCWvk/view?usp=sharing).

 ### Trained Model

 The training process for the SpoilerNet model is detailed in the `notebooks/model_implementation.ipynb` notebook.
 The trained model file should be included in the `models/` directory.
 If you would like to train the model yourself, refer to the notebook for instructions.
 However, due to the size of the trained model file, I did not include it in the repository.
-You may download it following this Google drive link: [complete_model.pth](https://drive.google.com/file/d/1j9bsl7ZXRF2jSm5WCzunO8MiNsk64pyj/view?usp=sharing) (NYU email required).
+You may download it following this Google drive link: [complete_model.pth](https://drive.google.com/file/d/1ujdd6IzJmIhm0ZT1VDPR-e9IfSTgS3iS/view?usp=sharing).

 ### Running the Application